In-Context Learning Dynamics with Random Binary Sequences: In-Context Learning as Model Selection

 Bayesian inference is a key methodological tool of cognitive modeling, and recent work has framed in-context learning as Bayesian inference over models~\citep{xie_explanation_2022, li_transformers_2023, hahn_theory_2023}.
-Specifically, the posterior predictive distribution $p(y | x)$ in these works describes how an LLM produces output tokens $y$, given the context tokens, or \textit{prompt}, $x$.
-The key assumption is that a context $x$ will activate latent concepts $c$ within a model according to their posterior probability $p(c | x)$, which the model marginalizes over to produce the next token $y$ by sampling from the posterior predictive distribution: $p(y | x) = \int_{c \in \mathcal{C}} p(y | c) \ p(c | x)$.
-This Bayesian model selection takes place in network activation dynamics, without changing model weights.
+The output tokens $y$ an LLM produces given input tokens $x$ can be modeled as a posterior predictive distribution $p(y | x)$ that marginalizes over latent concepts $c$ in the LLM: $p(y | x) = \int_{c \in \mathcal{C}} p(y | c) \ p(c | x)$ In other words, a context $x$ will activate latent concepts $c$ in an LLM according to their posterior probability $p(c | x)$, which the model marginalizes over to produce the next token $y$ by sampling from the posterior predictive distribution.
+This inference process takes place in network activation dynamics, without changing model weights.